fluentassertions/fluentassertions/docs/_pages/eventmonitoring.md

 Notice that Fluent Assertions will keep monitoring the `subject` for as long as the `using` block lasts.

-Assuming that we’re dealing with a MVVM implementation, you might want to verify that it raised its `PropertyChanged` event for a particular property:
+Assuming that we’re dealing with an MVVM implementation, you might want to verify that it raised its `PropertyChanged` event for a particular property:

 ```csharp
 monitoredSubject